erkanemre81/seattle_airbnb/README.md

 I shared the results of my exploratory data analysis for the answers to my questions in a Medium blog post with visualizations.

 # File Descriptions

+You can find main data as csv file and analysis file as ipynb format

+# Blog Post on Medium

+The findings and visualizations are presented along with all the comments in the blog post

+# Licensing, Authors, Acknowledgements

+I would like to express my acknowledgement to Kaggle for providing the valuable dataset used in this project. here is dataset link: https://www.kaggle.com/datasets/airbnb/seattle

+Licence is public domain